THE BIG FOUR

 What is my Juno sign?

-Juno moves through the zodiac in about 4.4 years.
-Calculate your Juno sign, house, and key aspects with the Juno Calculator using your birth date, time, and location.
+Juno takes about 4.4 years to orbit the Sun.
+Calculate your Juno sign, degree, and house with the Juno Calculator using your birth date, time, and location.

 What does Juno mean in astrology?